 What to do in Tasmania with family: Freycinet National Park

-For locals, it may seem a bit ambitious (some might even say it’s crazy) to drive to Freycinet National Park for the day.
-But if you don’t have much time, it’s definitely worth the trip.
+TASMANIA ITINERARY DAY 2: For locals, it may seem a bit ambitious (some might even say it’s crazy) to drive to Freycinet National Park for the day.
+But if you don’t have much time, it’s definitely worth the trip because it’s one of the best places to go in Tasmania.
 (It’s about a 2.5 hours drive from Hobart to Freycinet one way.)

 The east coast of Tasmania is a beautiful scenic route, and in Autumn, it’s lovely to see all the leaves changing colors.
 We stopped in the town of Swansea to get a few snacks for a picnic on the beach.
 The family we stayed with recommended Friendly beaches, which is part of the National Park and a great place to walk around and stretch your legs after a long drive.